Seamless tracking of Stripe subscription data or custom imports via Excel

 Real-time tracking of subscription changes

 Synder RevRec is a revenue recognition software that automatically handles deferred revenue by recognizing it in compliance with GAAP and ASC 606 standards.
 When you receive payment in advance for a product or service, Synder records it as deferred revenue on your balance sheet.
 As the service is delivered or the obligation is fulfilled, Synder gradually transfers the appropriate portion to recognized revenue on your income statement.
-This process is fully automated, with real-time tracking of subscription changes and monthly journal entries posted directly to QuickBooks.
+This process is fully automated, with real-time tracking of subscription changes and monthly journal entries posted directly to QuickBooks, Sage Intacct, NetSuite, or Xero.

 Yes, Synder RevRec is a revenue recognition software fully compliant with both ASC 606 and IFRS 15.
 It automates revenue recognition based on performance obligations, ensuring accurate, standards-aligned reporting for subscription and service-based businesses.

-Synder RevRec is directly integrated with Stripe and QuickBooks Online, enabling automated revenue recognition for users of these platforms.
+Synder RevRec directly integrates Stripe with QuickBooks Online, Sage Intacct, NetSuite, or Xero, enabling automated revenue recognition for users of these platforms.
 For businesses using other systems, Synder offers an Excel import feature to upload subscription and transaction data.
 While it doesn’t connect directly with other accounting software, Synder handles all revenue recognition calculations internally and generates detailed reports that can be manually entered into any accounting system, giving SaaS businesses the flexibility to stay compliant regardless of their tech stack.

 Not all businesses are legally required to follow revenue recognition standards.
 In the U.S., public companies must adhere to GAAP and ASC 606, while private companies are not legally bound to these standards.
 However, many private businesses choose to comply to meet investor expectations, secure financing, or prepare for potential public offerings.
 Internationally, IFRS 15 applies to public companies and is often adopted by private firms in jurisdictions where it's mandated or preferred.